-- Cauliflower Rice: Another great way to skip the carbs!
-Garlic Butter Cauliflower Rice with Spinach is a beautiful and easy side that goes perfectly with scallopini.
+- Cauliflower Rice: Garlic Butter Cauliflower Rice with Spinach is a beautiful and easy side that goes perfectly with scallopini.

-- Roasted Veggies: This sheet pan Roasted Vegetables recipe is so simple, but the caramelized, crisp-tender medley of veggies is anything but!
-We’re talking gorgeous, slow-roasted goodness here.
+- Roasted Veggies: This sheet pan Roasted Vegetables recipe is so simple, but the caramelized, crisp-tender medley of veggies is everything!

 How to Store and Reheat Leftovers

 - To store leftover turkey scallopini, place in airtight containers, storing any leftover sauce separately.
 Refrigerate for 3 to 4 days.

 - Reheat in a skillet over low heat, until the cutlets reach a safe internal temperature (162˚F to 165˚F) again.
 Do not overcook.

 - Rosemary Lemon Roasted Turkey

 - Brown Sugar Glazed Turkey Meatballs

 Turkey Scallopini with Creamy Lemon Sauce

 - 2 (about 1.5 pounds total) skinless boneless turkey breast tenderloins

 - ¼ cup coconut flour, (you can also use all purpose flour)